 Desperately trying to work out what the right answer is.

 What can I say so she thinks I am a worthy human being and she doesn’t fire me as a client?”.

 What do all of her other clients say?”

 And that overthinking usually leads to answers like this: “I meditate.
 I light candles.
 I sage my house.
 I eat clean foods.
 I go on a juice fast.”
 Not that there’s anything wrong with those things – but to be honest, when I hear this, I just get the giggles inside.
 Let me tell you what I like:

 Peanut butter straight out of the jar.
 True Crime Fleetwood Mac and Yazoo Baggy clothes World of Warcraft.
 Eating over the kitchen sink.

 Not a “spiritual” thing to be seen.

-Their brains believed that having their own thoughts and wants and desires was unsafe.
-Agreeing with their parents meant that they wouldn’t be emotionally abandoned.
+Their brains believed that having their own thoughts, wants, and desires was unsafe.
+Agreeing with their parents meant they wouldn’t be emotionally abandoned.
 And they’ve carried this belief through to adulthood.

 - What’s your favourite kind of food?

 - Do you care about fashion?
 What’s your style?